Louisjreeves/SetupWacInstall/QuickStart_RCSimple.md

 Open Manage Integration for Windows Admin Center Quick Start Guide.
 Full Deployment Setup and Configuration for OMIMSWAC, WAC, DRM, IDRAC, CAU
 =========================================================================
-Note for high security enviroments.
-You may have a problem getting started.
-CredSSP and Drac permissions require admin access to change settings from windows.
-If Option 0 does not work for you, you may be in a catch 22 scenario steps to work around:
-1. There is an additional script in the download called allpermissions.ps1.
-    * Open Powerehell as admin and run set-exectionpolicy -executionpolicy remotesigned
-    * then run allpermissions.ps1 on each node- then begin at setp 1.
-2. You may also run option 8 from the AD server.
-This may mitigate some of your permissions issues.
-3. Add the WAC folder and the folder where this script is located, to the antivirus exclusion rules.
-4. I have made an alternate powershell command for offline environments. you will need to manually download files.
-	a.
-See the bottom of this guide for file names to rename.
-	b. drop the downloads in the script folder.

 ------------------------------------------------------------------------